SakpalShubham1497/AtliQ-s-Supply-Chain-Analysis-FMCG-/README.md

 The Supply Chain team decided to use a standard approach to measure the service level in which they will measure ‘On-time delivery (OT) %’, ‘In-full delivery (IF) %’, and OnTime in full (OTIF) %’ of the customer orders daily basis against the target service level set for each customer.

 Task:
-1.Create the metrics according to the metrics list.
+1. Create the metrics according to the metrics list
-2.Create a dashboard according to the requirements provided by stakeholders in the business review meeting.
-You will be provided with the transcript of this business review meeting in comic form.
+2. Create a dashboard according to the requirements provided by stakeholders in the business review meeting.
+You will be provided with the transcript of this business review meeting in comic form
-3.Create relevant insights not provided in the metric list/stakeholder meeting.
+3. Create relevant insights not provided in the metric list/stakeholder meeting

 Other resources Provided:
 1.Relevant Business Knowledge & explanations